moltenib/simple-duplicate-finder/README.md

 # Simple Duplicate Finder

 This app looks for duplicate files based on their checksum, name or size.
-Once it finds one, it then shows the two or more files it finds to be repeated on a tree view.
+Once it finds one, it will arrange the two or more files it finds to be repeated on a tree view.

 ## How to install